CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/28-key-vault.md

 In this lab, you will complete the following tasks:
 - Task 1: Prepare your development environment.
-- Task 2: Create an Azure Cosmos DB SQL API account.
+- Task 2: Create an Azure Cosmos DB for NoSQL account.
 - Task 3: Create an Azure Key Vault and store the Azure Cosmos DB account credentials as a secret.
 - Task 4: Create an Azure App Service webapp.
 - Task 5: Import the multiple missing libraries into the .NET script.